Civil Rights Resources

 What Is Housing Discrimination?

 Under California law, everyone has the right to housing that is free of discrimination.
 Landlords, property managers, and others cannot treat you unfairly because of characteristics like your race, gender, religion, sexual orientation, disability, or immigration status.
-Housing discrimination can include actions like making it harder for some people to find a home, live comfortably, or feel safe where they live.
+Housing discrimination can include actions like making it harder for people with specific identities to find a home, live comfortably, or feel safe where they live.
 The California Civil Rights Department (CRD) works to ensure Californians have an equal chance to find housing and stay housed by investigating, mediating, and prosecuting complaints, as well as conducting education about civil rights.

 Examples of actions that could be discriminatory if based on a person’s protected characteristic: